Super Singer Junior: Super Singer Junior Season 10

-Super Singer Junior 10, the tenth season of Super Singer Junior, has been launched since 16 November 2024.
+Super Singer Junior Season 10, the tenth season of Super Singer Junior, has been launched since 16 November 2024.
 Once again, for the tenth season, the show is hosted by Makapa Anand and Priyanka Deshpande.
 This reality show streams every Saturday and Sunday on Disney+ Hotstar at 6:30 PM.
 The judging panel of this season is, K.S.
 Chithra, Mano, and D. Imman.